Other CHINESE steamship companies operating on the coast in the period until October 1949

 "Pei" Ships-There were two companies based in Tientsin which used "PEI" nomenclature for their ships, and these are presented in the next PDF.
 Shown in the photo below is PEI MING of Tientsin Nav Co. which was carrying passengers and cargo between Tianjin and Shanghai in the late 1940s (SK coll.).

 Shun Cheong S.N.
 Co was an operator in the trade south from Hong Kong as far as Singapore.
 A short history of Shun Cheong S.N.
 Co. written by Howard and a fleet list with a numerous illustrations of the ships is in the PDF at right.
-The Shun Cheong ships in the two photographs below were each originally built for Jardines' Indo-China S.N.
+Below are three post-World War II Shun Cheong ships.
+First, taken by John Nunn from a Macao ferry in August 1978 is TAIFOOKSHAN, formerly AGNETE MAERSK.
+The next two ships were each originally built for Jardines' Indo-China S.N.
 Co.
-First is a Robert Gabriel photograph at Singapore of TAIPOOLOY.
-Second, photographed by Ian Schiffman at Hong Kong (and kindly edited by Harry Stott) is CHEONGWIND, one of this company's last two ships, which were withdrawn in 1983, in effect concluding conventional regular steamship services which had lasted ninety years (refer the fleet list of Marty and D'Abbadie in the Overseas section).
+The black and white photograph at Singapore by Robert Gabriel is of TAIPOOLOY, shown in Shun Cheong's early colours.
+The third photo by Ian Schiffman at Hong Kong (and kindly edited by Harry Stott) is CHEONGWIND, one of this company's last two ships, which were withdrawn in 1983, in effect concluding conventional regular steamship services which had lasted ninety years (refer the fleet list of Marty and D'Abbadie in the Overseas section).